-Colligative properties are solution properties that depend mainly on the number of dissolved particles, not on what those particles are made of.
-In general chemistry, the usual formulas work best for dilute solutions and often assume the solute is nonvolatile.
+Dissolve a spoon of sugar in water and the water no longer behaves like plain water: it freezes a little colder, boils a little hotter, and develops a thirst for solvent across a membrane.
+Colligative properties are exactly these solution behaviors, and the striking part is that they depend mainly on the number of dissolved particles, not on what those particles are made of.
+The standard formulas below work best for dilute solutions and usually assume the solute is nonvolatile.

 Psolution=XsolventPsolvent0P_{\text{solution}} = X_{\text{solvent}} P^0_{\text{solvent}}